Kennel Cough Vaccine – Injectable or Intranasal?Last reviewed: April 27, 2022 by Marty Greer, Doctor of Veterinary Medicine

-There are two types of Kennel Cough vaccines: injectable and intranasal.
-Both provide protection against Kennel Cough, but they work in different ways.
+There are three types of Kennel Cough vaccines: injectable, oral and intranasal.
+All three provide protection against Kennel Cough, but they work in different ways.

-INTRANASAL VACCINEThe other type of Kennel Cough vaccine is called an intranasal vaccine.
+Kennel Cough Intranasal VaccineThe other type of Kennel Cough vaccine is called an intranasal vaccine.
 It is dripped or squirted into the nose.
 While this might seem like an odd way to give a vaccine, it is actually very effective.
 Dogs get Kennel Cough by breathing in the bacteria/virus.
 This vaccine causes the production of antibodies in the respiratory tract, where they can be ready to attack the germs before they enter the body.
+There is a small population of English Bulldogs who do not respond well to the intranasal vaccines for Bordetella.

-WHICH IS BETTER?Both vaccines work.
+Which is Better?Studies show that all three vaccines work.
 The intranasal works quicker, and you don't have to stick a needle into your dog.
-It makes sense to attack the bacteria where it enters the body.
+It makes sense to attack the bacteria and viruses where they enter the body.
 It is also beneficial to use the injectable if there is enough time before boarding, and especially for those dogs that would rather bite your fingers off than get vaccinated.

 Whichever vaccine you choose, be very careful to fully read the instructions provided with it.
-An injectable vaccine will not work if squirted up the nose, and an intranasal vaccine may cause an abscess if injected!
+An injectable vaccine will not work if squirted up the nose, and an intranasal vaccine may cause an abscess or other serious adverse event if injected!
+To prevent accidental injection of the intranasal or intramural products, consider using the ADT delivery system or other method to prevent confusion when handling multiple products at the same time.

 The bottom line is, no matter what vaccine you prefer to use, make sure your dog is protected against Kennel Cough on a regular basis.